Use instance type

 |---|---|---|

-- For details on downloading NVIDIA drivers, please refer to NVIDIA official site > Driver Downloads.
+- For more information about downloading the NVIDIA driver, see NVIDIA official site Driver Downloads.

-- For details on installing and configuring NVIDIA drivers, refer to NVIDIA Official Site > NVIDIA Driver Installation Quickstart Guide wish.
+- For more information about installing and configuring the NVIDIA driver, see NVIDIA official site > NVIDIA Driver Installation Quickstart Guide.

 -